djurkis/fknws/README.md

 Ricci is a browser extension that let's you play with text generation.

+Now nerd in talk:
-Or if you are a nerd, it's the first zero shot conditional text generator and open ended conversational agent ( It will soon be also differentiable) in 105 languages, banged together in a couple Of hours for EDUCATIONAL purposes.
+It's the first zero shot conditional text generator and open ended conversational agent that you can speak to in 100 languages, Banged together in a couple of hours for EDUCATIONAL purposes.